UPDATE: Performing Legal Research: the Moldovan Experience

 By Mariana Harjevschi and Svetlana

 Mariana Harjevschi is the director of the Public Law Library in Chisinau, a branch of the Municipal Library "B.P.Hasdeu".
 She holds a Master's in Library Science and Information Assistance and a Master's in Journalism from Moldova State University.
+She is also an assistant lecturer at the Faculty of Library and Information Assistance.
 She attended training courses for law librarians granted by Constitutional Legal Policy in 1999 and 2002 (Budapest, Hungary) and 2000 (Moscow, Russia).

 Svetlana Andritchi is the Chief of the Digital Information Department of the Public Law Library in Chisinau.
 She holds a Master's in Library Science and Information Assistance from Moldova State University, and attended "Training the Law Librarian" courses in 2002 (Latvia, Riga).